 The cream has a soft texture and no obvious scent.
 I use this as the last step of my routine.
 Its packaging and application remind me of sunscreen.
 It feels thick, a little occlusive on the skin and lacks a silky slip, dragging a little in application.
 This is not surprising given the number of ingredients included to help achieve a film.
 I didn’t experience blocked pores, my skin able to breathe and remain clear without breakout.

 Regarding efficacy, it certainly helped to trap in moisture for several hours although I did need to top up (once) between day and night applications to ensure my skin felt moisturised over a 12 hour period.
 The objective of this product is met since the skin barrier is reinforced, preventing moisture loss and therefore enhancing skin hydration.
 However, I enjoyed using this more as a body cream than a face cream due to its texture and film forming nature.
 Combining its hypoallergenic and seemingly non-comedogenic formula with ideal safety ratings generated from a fragrance, colour, mineral oil and paraben free composition, it would certainly suit all skin types.
 Furthermore, its hefty volume also makes it a budget friendly choice.

+A full review can be found here.
 The cream can be purchased at Style Korean.

 Cica Care Balm

 The Rovectin Cica Care Balm claims to soothe troubled skin with highly enriched Madecassoside, to restore even sensitive skin to a healthy state.